Verida AI Docs

 Display the Verida Connect Button

-Instead of automatically redirecting, you can provide a Connect button in your UI.
+You can embed a Connect button in your UI with the authentication URL as the link.
 When clicked, it sends users to the Verida authentication flow.

 <img src="https://assets.verida.io/auth/Connect-Verida.png" />